COVID-19-plots/maincovidplotsrepo/README.md

 ### Plot types

-Four main types of plots are provided: growth rates; cumulative counts; cumulative counts aligned on equal caseload; new daily counts.

 Four different types of plots are provided for
 * a variety of regions aroung the globe;
 * US States;
 * Latin America;
 * death counts for a variety of regions aroung the globe.

+The four main types of plots provided are: growth rates; cumulative counts; cumulative counts aligned on equal caseload; new daily counts.

 ### Plot listing